Skip to content

 Answer: 12.
 The square root is the number that multiplies by itself to give you the original.
 12 times 12 equals 144.

-Why it stumps people: Kids have to remember multiplication tables.
+What throws people: It leans on the multiplication tables a kid would rather forget.
 11 × 11 = 121.
 12 × 12 = 144.
 13 × 13 = 169.
-The perfect squares at 10, 11, 12, 13 are the ones middle schoolers need cold.
+The perfect squares at 10, 11, 12, 13 are the four a middle schooler really needs cold.

 77. Who wrote Romeo and Juliet?
 (Hard)